 The Academic Achievement Center coordinates support programs and services for Ohio University’s first-generation college students.
 If you are a first-generation college student, we are excited to have you here!
 We recognize that as one of the first in your family to attend college, you will face unique experiences as you begin this exciting journey.
 We look forward to supporting first-generation Bobcats!

 First-generation students make up approximately one-third of our first-year class each year.
 We also have numerous faculty and staff who were first-generation college graduates.
 You’re part of a strong, supportive, and successful community!

 What does "first-generation" mean?

 At Ohio University, we consider students with no parent or guardian who has completed a bachelor’s degree to be first-generation.
-Our first-generation students may be the very first people in their families to attend a four-year university, or they may have older siblings who have attended college.
+Our first-generation students may be the very first people in their families to attend a four-year university, or they may have siblings who have attended college.

 Ohio University’s First-Generation Student Success Program is coordinated by first-generation college graduates who understand the unique experiences and strengths of this population.